-Married, wife's name is Maggie...Graduated from Jesuit (CA) HS, where he also played football (tight end/linebacker)...Attended Oregon State University...Played for the Falmouth Commodores in the Cape Cod League in 2010 and was named the fifth-best prospect in the league by Baseball America...Is the grandson of immigrants from the former Yugoslavia...Originally selected by the Philadelphia Phillies in the 16th round of the 2009 First-Year Player Draft, but did not sign...Selected by the San Francisco Giants in the second round (No. 86 overall) of the 2011 First-Year Player Draft.
+Andrew John Susac...Wife's name is Maggie...Is a 2009 graduate of Jesuit High School in Sacramento, CA, where he played baseball and football (linebacker and tight end)...Attended Oregon State University...Played for the Falmouth Commodores in the Cape Cod League in 2010 and was named the fifth-best prospect in the league by Baseball America...Is the grandson of immigrants from the former Yugoslavia.

 Recalled from Triple-A Norfolk on 5/17, appearing in his season debut at BOS that night; went 1-for-3 with a double and run scored...
 Threw out two of seven (28.6%) attempted base stealers while with the Orioles...
 Appeared in 42 games for Triple-A Norfolk, hitting .256 (32-for-125) with seven doubles, six home runs, 15 runs, and 26 RBI...
 Threw out 10-of-24 (41.7%) attempted base stealers while with Triple-A Norfolk...Hit .292 (26-for-89) with four home runs and 19 RBI against right-handers while with Norfolk...
 Placed on the Triple-A disabled list twice during the season...
 Named the Orioles Co-Minor League Player of the Month for April: .359 (14-for-39) 4-2B,